 How is an inguinal hernia repaired?

 - Open hernia repair: A surgical procedure that requires an incision in the groin area.
 The surgeon places the herniated intestine back into the abdomen and strengthens the muscles of the abdominal wall with a patch and stitches.
-It is performed under local anesthesia for the abdominal area, or general anesthesia.
+It is performed under local anesthesia in the abdominal area, or general anesthesia.

-- Robotic hernia repair: Like laparoscopic surgery, robotic surgery uses a laparoscope, and is performed in the same way (small incisions in the abdominal wall, a small camera).
+- Robotic hernia repair: Like laparoscopic surgery, robotic surgery uses a laparoscope, and is performed in the same way (small incisions in the abdominal wall, small camera).

 Inguinal hernia in children